Vlad774/Lift_and_Shift/README.md

 ## Description

-This project migrates the vProfile multi-tier web application stack from a traditional data center to AWS Cloud using a lift-and-shift strategy.
-The goal is to modernize the application, reduce costs, and enhance scalability through AWS services and automated deployment.
+The project involves migrating a multi-tier web application from a traditional data center to the AWS Cloud using a lift-and-shift strategy.
+The primary objectives are to modernize the application, reduce operational costs, and enhance scalability by leveraging AWS services and implementing automated deployment processes.

 ##Technologies